Kuju29/Fivem_PlayersList/README.md

-    "NAMELISTENABLE": true, // Enable count names from "NAMELIST" "AUTODELETE": false, // Auto-delete message from a function "NCOMMAND": false, // Notify a function with a message in Discord. `Completed !help` "VfetchOrNfetch": false, // "True: @vercel/fetch, False: node-fetch" If your server is unstable, use True.
+    "NAMELISTENABLE": true, // Enable count names from "NAMELIST" "AUTODELETE": false, // Auto-delete message from a function "NCOMMAND": false, // Notify a function with a message in Discord. `Completed !help`
 ```

 ### Example: